ramennaut/slate-app/README.md

 **A thinking OS that turns your ideas into structured notes.**

-Built with Next.js and TypeScript, Slate Notes transforms the way you capture, organize, and develop your thoughts through intelligent note-taking and AI-powered atomic note generation.
+Slate is a minimal, AI-powered note system built with Next.js and TypeScript.
+It helps you break down long-form writing into atomic notes, link them semantically, and assemble structured insights — all in a focused, text-first environment.

 ## Table of Contents